bretmorin/html-journey-notes/README.md

         - For example, a simple paragraph in HTML is a block.
 Add a border to see what it looks like
         - By default they have a width of 100%.
 This could be limited by the parent element
             - Even if you put width at 50%, the blocks will still stack vertically.
-        - We then utilize div's with Flexbox and/or CSS Grid to add responsive elements and horizontal+vertical layouts <br><br>
+        - We then utilize div's with Flexbox and/or CSS Grid to add responsive elements and horizontal+vertical layouts
+    - If we want to ever hide a section, we can do the following code within our container, instead of trying to comment everything out
+        ```
+        .container {
+            display: none;
+        }
+        ```

 3. #### ***Flexbox***
     - Reference Guides: